Astoria - marina

 Among them is Wat Phra Khaeo, the Temple of the Emerald Budddha.
 It is considered to be one of the most beautiful temples in Thailand, and the Buddha statue is widely worshiped.
 Other attractions are the Amarin-Winichai and Dusit-Maha-Prasat throne halls and the great Chakri Palace.

-Open from 8:30am to 15:30pm, admission 500 baht (approx. 13 EUR).
+Open from 8:30am to 15:30pm, entrance fee around 13 EUR.
 There are strict clothing regulations.

 Across from the Grand Palace is the Sanam Luang, a spacious parade ground, surrounded by representative magnificent buildings.